 Esopus Bend Nature Preserve

-Esopus Bend Nature Preserve, among New York State's newest land trust, is a unique 161-acre preserve located partially within both the village and town of Saugerties along a dramatic bend in the Esopus Creek less than a mile from the Hudson River.
+Esopus Bend Nature Preserve is a unique 161-acre preserve located partially within both the village and town of Saugerties along a dramatic bend in the Esopus Creek less than a mile from the Hudson River.
 The preserve borders Barclay Heights, a large housing development built in the 1950s, and is visible to 10,000 travelers a day who cross the Esopus Creek traveling on Rt.
 9W into or out of the Village of Saugerties.

 Known to locals as part of the old Schroeder Farm, Esopus Bend has not been used for agriculture in forty years and has reverted to a natural ecosystem rife with an array of flora and fauna.
 Turkeys nest in the meadow in June.
 Baby fawn prints dot the sands along the forest flood plain.
 Toads grow up here, and the air flits with dragonflies and birds.
 Eagles stand on the river birches, watching for prey.
 Red foxes patrol the forest, and coyotes feed in the preserve in winter.